Skip to content

 About This Calculator

-Our methodology: Based on the Income Shares model as defined in the Kentucky Child Support Guidelines (KRS 403.212).
-Updated for 2026.
+Methodology: Income Shares model per Kentucky Child Support Guidelines (KRS 403.212).